emmajdaniel96/infamous-reapers/README.md

 ### Deployment to GitHub Pages:
 - In GitGub repository, navigate to 'Settings' on the top horizontal bar
-- From the settings page, find the GitHub Pages section
+- From the 'Settings' page, find the 'GitHub Pages' section
--
+- Locate 'Source', then select None tab and change it to Master then click 'Save'.
+- When the page has loaded, scroll down to 'GitHub Pages' section again, and a maessage about site publication should come up.
+(This can take time to initially load.).

 ## Technologies Used